-Foraging behavior is affected by interactions with other organisms that fall into two broad categories, competition and predation.
-Those interactions, either direct or indirect, may cause shifts in traits that influence foraging behavior and the distribution of organisms in space (Peacor and Werner 2001).
-For example, the experimental removal of western yellow jackets (Vespula pensylvanica), a predator and nectar competitor for bees, from sections of Hawaiian forest increases bee visitation to Metrosideros polymorpha (Myrtaceae) blooms 3 to 16 fold ((Hanna et al. 2014)Hanna et al. 2014).
-Additionally, bees visiting flowers in sections of forest without yellow jackets display distinct foraging behaviors, collecting pollen and making contact with floral stigmas more frequently than bees in control plots with yellow jackets (Hanna et al. 2014).
-Understanding how bees respond to interactions with predators and competitors while foraging is especially important because of their crucial role in flowering plant reproduction.
+Interactions between competitive and predatory organisms can have direct and indirect effects on the interacting species (Wooten 1994), and can cause shifts in foraging behaviors and the distribution of organisms in space and time (Peacor and Werner 2001).
+Such changes in behaviors can subsequently impact other species’ interactions, community dynamics, and even ecosystem services (Menge 1995, Leibold 1995, Peckarsky et al 2008).
+Bees (Apoidea) and their responses to competitors and predators are of particular importance given that bees serve as pollinators in both agricultural and natural ecosystems (Aizen et al 2009, Davila et al 2012).
+Thus interactions that influence their behavior may also impact plant reproduction (Higginson et al 2010).
+For example, the experimental removal of western yellow jackets (Vespula pensylvanica), a nectar competitor of bees in Hawaiian forests, increased bee visitation to Metrosideros polymorpha (Myrtaceae) blooms 3 to 16 fold (Hanna et al. 2014).
+Moreover, bees visiting flowers in sections of forest without yellow jackets displayed distinct foraging behaviors, collecting pollen and making contact with floral stigmas more frequently than bees in control plots (Hanna et al. 2014).
+While yellow jackets can also predate bees, whether such changes were driven by competitive or predatory interactions is still unknown.
+Studies exploring the impacts of both predatory and competitive interactions are needed to illucidate mechanisms driving bee foraging behavior.

-While foraging, a bee considers a suite of floral characteristics to assess floral quality (Chittka and Raine 2006); however, the presence of predators or competitors adds another dimension to floral quality: risk of physical harm via predation or interference competition (Dukas 2001a, Jones 2010, Rogers et al. 2013, Kacelnik and El Mouden 2013).
+While foraging, a bee considers a suite of floral characteristics to assess floral quality (Chittka and Raine 2006).
+Among those characteristics is the risk of physical harm via interactions with predators or interference competitors (Dukas 2001a, Jones 2010, Rogers et al. 2013, Kacelnik and El Mouden 2013).
 Predation and interference competition both involve physical interactions between a bee and a floral occupant, but interference competition is rarely deadly.
-While the risk of encountering a predator on any given flower may be small, a lifetime of foraging increases its probability significantly.
-Here we examine the behavior of solitary bees visiting sunflowers (Helianthus petiolaris, Asteraceae) that are unoccupied, have an ambush bug predator, or a beetle competitor present.
+While the risk of encountering a predator on any given flower may be small, a lifetime of foraging significantly increases the probability of a predatory encounter.
+Therefore, the behavioral responses of foraging bees to predators and competitors likely depend on the bees’ ability to recognize those putative antagonists.

-What, if any, behavioral responses foraging bees have to predators and competitors depend on their ability to recognize those putative antagonists.
-Social bees become more discriminating in their floral choices after experiencing repeated simulated predation attempts (Ings et al. 2012, Llandres et al. 2012).
-They modulate their exposure to predators by avoiding patches of flowers with high predator densities, scanning flowers before landing on them, and aborting foraging attempts on predator occupied flowers (Ings and Chittka 2008, Ings et al. 2012).
-The behaviors of solitary bees in response to flower-occupying predators or competitors are less understood.
+While bees vary greatly in many biological and natural history characteristics that could impact foraging behavior, most behavioral studies have focused on eusocial bees.
+Studies have shown that social bees become more discriminating in their floral choices after experiencing repeated simulated predation attempts (Ings et al. 2012, Llandres et al. 2012).
+This can include modulating their exposure to predators by avoiding patches of flowers with high predator densities, scanning flowers before landing on them, and aborting foraging attempts on predator-occupied flowers (Ings and Chittka 2008, Ings et al. 2012).
+However, the behaviors of solitary bees in response to flower-occupying predators or competitors are less understood.